 Steve Williams, Employee Relations Manager/Diversity Officer, said “Pride means I don’t need anyone’s consent or permission for my humanity.
 Pride means honoring those who said ‘no’ to the system and fought back.
 The fight for equality continues, and we must show up and show out for ourselves and others who struggle for their freedom.”

 “Pride is giving me the ability and the confidence to help unite different agencies and different groups of people for a common goal so we can help other people,” Asante Breland, a self-advocate, said.
 “That’s how I’m trying to deliver it so that we can really make some good stuff happen.”

 As an LGBTQ+ / Disability community ally, AHRC NYC partnered with Heritage of Pride and supported people to participate in Pride initiatives throughout the month of June.
 Michael Carbonaro, a young man who identifies as gay and autistic, collaborated with staff members to create an ally training which he presented to peers and staff.

 Art Exhibit Expressing Pride

 Pride in New York City in 2021 was based in three neighborhoods recognized for their LGBTQ+ culture: Hell’s Kitchen, the Village, and Chelsea.
-AHRC NYC staff members organized an art gallery at Betty Pendler New York League in the West Village where people-supported and volunteers featured Pride-themed art.
+AHRC NYC staff members organized an art gallery at Betty Pendler Day Services in the West Village where people-supported and volunteers featured Pride-themed art.